 The following procedure explains the steps necessary to put the watercraft back in service following a storage period.
-See your Kawasaki JET SKI watercraft dealer for this service, or do the following.
+See your Kawasaki JET SKI dealer for this service, or do the following.
 See the MAINTENANCE AND ADJUSTMENTS chapter for detailed procedures.

-- Carry out all recommended lubrication procedures (see Lubrication). - Check for binding or sticking throttle, choke, or steering mechanism.
-The throttle lever must return fully when released. - Clean and gap spark plugs (see Spark Plugs). - Check all rubber hoses for weathering, cracking, or looseness. - Turn the watercraft on its left side on a protective pad, and remove the jet pump cover.
-Check cooling and bilge hoses for weathering, cracking, or looseness. - Replace them if necessary.
+- Carry out all recommended lubrication procedures (see Lubrication in the MAINTENANCE AND AD-JUSTMENTS chapter). - Check for binding or sticking throttle, choke, or steering mechanism.
+The throttle lever must return fully when released. - Clean and gap spark plugs (see Spark Plug in the MAINTENANCE AND ADJUSTMENTS chapter). - Check all rubber hoses for weathering, cracking, or looseness. - Turn the watercraft on its left side on a protective pad, and remove the jet pump cover.
+Check cooling and bilge hoses for weathering, cracking or looseness. - Replace them if necessary.
 Replace the cover and tighten securely. - Check the fire extinguisher for a full charge. - Check the battery, charge if necessary, and clean the terminals.
-Install the battery (see Battery Installation section in Battery). - Check/replace the fuel filter screens (see Fuel Filter Screen Cleaning section in Fuel System). - Inspect the fuel vent check valve (see Fuel Vent Check Valve Inspection section in Fuel System). - Tighten the fuel tank outlet retainer nut and fill the tank with recommended fuel/oil mixture.
+Install the battery (see Battery Installation section in Battery in the MAINTENANCE AND ADJUSTMENTS chapter). - Check/replace the fuel filter (see Fuel Filter section in Fuel and Oil System in the MAINTENANCE AND ADJUSTMENTS chapter). - Inspect the fuel vent check valve (see Fuel Vent Check Valve Inspection section in Fuel and Oil System in the MAINTENANCE AND ADJUSTMENTS chapter). - Inspect the engine oil vent check valve (see Engine Oil Vent Check Valve Inspection section in Fuel and Oil System in the MAINTENANCE AND ADJUSTMENTS chapter). - Tighten the fuel tank outlet retainer nut and fill the tank with fuel.

 Gasoline is extremely flammable and can be explosive under certain conditions.
-Position the starter interlock switch to the left.
+Push in the starter interlock switch.
 Do not smoke.
 Make sure the area is well ventilated and free from any source of flame or sparks; this includes any appliance with a pilot light.